6- Practice problem 5-8. Find the centroid for the shaded area

 Find the first moment of area about the y-axis for the shaded area.

-For the first moment of area about the y-axis, it is estimated as the sum of the integration of the rectangular strip of width (dx) and height equals 3 from zero to xb multiplied by x and the integration of a strip of width (dx) and height (y-1) from xb to xa multiplied by x.
+For the first moment of area about the y-axis, it is estimated as the sum of the integration of the rectangular strip of width (dx) and height equals 3 from zero to xb multiplied by x, and the integration of a strip of width (dx) and height (y-1) from xb to xa multiplied by x.

 The height of the second strip is (y-1) since the base of the shaded area is shifted one unit up from the X-axis.
-For the estimate of the area of the shaded shape, we will integrate a strip of (dx)*3 from zero to xb and add to the integration of a strip of width (dx) and height (y-1).
+To estimate the area of the shaded shape, we integrate a strip of width (dx) and height (y-1) from 0 to xb, then add the result to the integration of a strip of width (dx) and height (y-1).
 Please refer to the next slide image for more details.

-We will perform the integration for the first moment of Area about the Y-axis and substitute by the values of Xa and Xb.
+We will perform the integration for the first moment of Area about the Y-axis and substitute with the values of Xa and Xb.
 The final value of the first moment of area about the Y-axis will be equal to 18.75.

 Find the area for the shaded area.

-Find the X bar for the shaded area and the x coordinate.
+Find the X-bar for the shaded area and the x-coordinate.

-It is easy to find the x bar, the distance from the Cg of the shaded area to the Y-axis, by dividing the value of the first moment of area about the Y-axis to the area.
+It is easy to find the x bar, the distance from the Cg of the shaded area to the Y-axis, by dividing the value of the first moment of area about the Y-axis by the area.
 The final value of the x bar is equal to 1.797, which is the value of the x coordinate of the Cg point.

 Find the first moment of area about the X-axis for the shaded area.